 We performed a post-hoc analysis to investigate the relationship between the phenoconversion time and the phenoconversion trajectories.
-First, we calculated the Pearson linear correlation between the time to phenoconversion and the 14 DaT-SPECT variables, yielding a statistically significant correlation against the caudate asymmetry

-(p < 0.05).
-The MAH striatum (p = 0.10), MAH putamen (p < 0.10), and MAH anterior putamen (p < 0.10) tended to correlate with the phenoconversion time.
+First, we calculated the Pearson linear correlation between the time to phenoconversion and the 14 DaT-SPECT variables, yielding a statistically significant correlation against the caudate asymmetry men (p < 0.10), and MAH anterior putamen (p < 0.10) tended to correlate with the phenoconversion time.
 It is interesting to note that MAH striatum and MAH putamen were among the most important features for discriminating RBD-syn from RBD-nc patients, as well as PD-converters from DLB-converters.

-A second analysis regards patients' sex which, as discussed above, is the only clinical feature privileged by the support vector machines (SVM) in differentiating phenoconversion trajectories.
+A second analysis regards patients' sex which, as discussed above, is the only clinical feature privileged by the cussed above, is the only clinical feature privileged by the support vector machines (SVM) in differentiating phenoconversion trajectories.
 In this case, we conducted a 1-way analysis of variance (ANOVA) test on the timeto-conversion grouped by sex which yielded a nonstatistically significant difference between the 2 groups.
 Similarly, an additional 1-way ANOVA tested the difference between the time to phenoconversion grouped by outcome (PD vs DLB).
 Also in this case, we observed no statistically significant differences between the 2 groups.
-Finally, we carried a log-rank test between the time to phenoconversion of PD and DLB patients, showing no significant difference between the 2 groups.
+Finally, we carried a log-rank test between the time to phenoconversion of PD and DLB patients, showing no significant differences between the 2 groups.
 In summary, these results suggest that phenoconversion time is not different between PD-converters and DLB-converters.